-- I will proceed directly to the area to which I have been released and, within twenty-four (24) hours of my release, make my arrival report to the Community Supervision Office indicated on my release agreement, unless other instructions are designated on the agreement.
+(1) I will proceed directly to the area to which I have been released and, within twenty-four hours or by the next available business day after my release, make my arrival report to the Community Supervision Office indicated below.
+I will make office and/or other reports thereafter as directed by my Parole Officer.

-- I will permit my Parole Officer to visit me at my residence and/or place of employment and I will permit the search and inspection of my person, residence, property.
-I will discuss any proposed changes in my residence, employment, or program status with my Parole Officer.
-I understand that I have an immediate and continuing duty to notify my Parole Officer of any changes in my residence, employment, or program status when circumstances beyond my control make prior discussion impossible.
+(4) I will permit my Parole Officer to visit me at my residence, will permit the search and inspection of my person, residence and property, and will discuss any proposed changes in my residence, employment or program status with my Parole Officer.

-- I will reply promptly, fully, and truthfully to any inquiry of or communication by my Parole Officer or other representative of the Department of Corrections and Community Supervision.
+(5) I will reply promptly, fully and truthfully to any inquiry of, or communication by, my Parole Officer or other representative of the Department of Corrections and Community Supervision.

-- I will notify my Parole Officer immediately any time I am in contact with or arrested by any law enforcement agency.
-I understand that I have a continuing duty to notify my Parole Officer of such contact or arrest.
+(6) I will notify my Parole Officer any time I am in contact with, or arrested by, law enforcement.
+I understand, like every member of the public, I have a right to seek the assistance of law enforcement at any time.

-- I will not behave in such a manner as to violate the provisions of any law to which I am subject which provide for a penalty of imprisonment, nor will my behavior threaten the safety or well-being of myself or others.
+(8) I will not behave in such a manner as to violate the provisions of any law to which I am subject which provides for a penalty of imprisonment, nor will my behavior threaten the health and safety of myself or others.

-- In the event that I leave the jurisdiction of the State of New York, I hereby waive my right to resist extradition to the State of New York from any state in the Union and from any territory or country outside the United States.
-This waiver shall be in full force and effect until I am discharged from Parole or Conditional Release.
-I fully understand that I have the right under the Constitution of the United States and under law to contest any effort to extradite me from another state and return me to New York, and I freely and knowingly waive this right as a condition of my Parole or Conditional Release.
+(10) In the event that I leave the jurisdiction of the State of New York, I hereby waive my right to contest extradition to the State of New York from any state in the Union and from any territory or country outside the United States.
+This waiver shall be in full force and effect until I am discharged from community supervision.
+I fully understand that I have the right under the Constitution of the United States and under law to contest an effort to extradite me from another state and return me to New York, and I freely and knowingly waive this right as a condition of my community supervision.

 Although the general conditions of supervision apply to all parolees under community supervision, the Board of Parole or the PO may impose additional conditions that apply specifically to a parolee and their situation.